 Something Cheery – 26th July: A pick-me-up after my grotty post about Reb.

 Things I Don’t Have Time For At Work – 27th July: Rant about an indecisive co-worker.

-Dreams Within Dreams Within Dreams – 28th July: Description of a wierd, convoluted, recursive and self-referencial dream I had.
+Dreams Within Dreams Within Dreams – 28th July: Description of a weird, convoluted, recursive and self-referential dream I had.
 Odd.

 Dadadodo: Exterminate All Rational Thought – 28th July: I download a clever word disassociation program and let it loose on Scatmania, with bizarre – yet funny – results.

 Downloaded a copy of Dadadodo, a syntax-capable word disassociator.
 Simply put, word disassociation programs tend to work by taking a body of text and randomly shuffling chunks of it around.
 Dadadodo instead builds a probability tree based on the frequency at which words occur in sequencial relationships with one another, and uses this as it’s basis for deciding where to transplant words to.
 As a result, it is able to exhibit behaviour that can appear to demonstrate an understanding of the grammar rules of a language, even though it’s output is (when a large enough input source is used) semantically meaningless.